Hypertension Control Challenge Rules and Eligibility

 - Who is eligible?
-The 2015 Million Hearts® Hypertension Control Challenge is intended to recognize public and private clinicians, practices and systems that are successful in working with their patients to achieve exemplary hypertension control rates, improve understanding of successful implementation strategies at the health system level, and motivate national improvement in hypertension control.
+The 2023 Million Hearts® Hypertension Control Challenge is intended to recognize clinicians and medical practices that are successful in working with their patients to achieve exemplary hypertension control rates, improve understanding of successful implementation strategies at the health system level, and motivate national improvement in hypertension control.

 Questions about the Challenge should be directed to email@example.com with the word “Challenge” in the subject line.

 The Million Hearts® Hypertension Control Challenge is open to public and private individual clinicians, practices, and health systems providing health care services to patients in a US state or territory.
-To be eligible to win the Challenge, the nominee must
+Clinicians, practices, and health systems that have previously been recognized as a Million Hearts® Hypertension Control Champion retain that designation and are NOT eligible to apply again.
+To be eligible to win the Challenge, the applicant must

 - Be a US licensed clinician, practicing in any US setting, who provides continuing care for adult patients with hypertension.
 In the case of an individual, whether participating singly or in a group, the individual must be a citizen or permanent resident of the United States.